BuilderIO/partytown/README.md

 ### Copy Tasks

 An additional requirement is that the `/~partytown/` directory should serve the static files found within [@builder.io/partytown/lib](https://unpkg.com/browse/@builder.io/partytown/lib/).
 The quickest way is to copy the `lib` directory into a public `/~partytown` directory within your static server.
-Another option would be to setup a copy task within the project's bundler, or create a build step.
+Another option would be to set up a copy task within the project's bundler, or create a build step.

 Below is an example of using [Webpack's copy plugin](https://webpack.js.org/plugins/copy-webpack-plugin/) to copy the source `lib` directory found in the [@builder.io/partytown](https://www.npmjs.com/package/@builder.io/partytown) package, to the `public/~partytown/` directory: